CaRRoTRaBiD/webpage/_news/announcement_3.md

 related_posts: false
 ---

-Presenting at the IAAE at BI in Oslo.
+Presenting "Difference-in-differences with Economic Factors and the Case of Housing Returns" at the IAAE at BI in Oslo.